fluidex/fluidex.js/README.md

 # fluidex.js

-fluidex.js is an SDK to interact with the Fluidex Rollup.
+fluidex.js is an SDK to interact with the FluiDex Rollup.

 # features